blex-max/expos/README.md

 # line by line:
 # 1: pipe VCF producing program to expos stdin.
-# 2: read from stdin, calculate statistics, output uncompressed VCF to stdout.
+# 2: calculate statistics with expos, reading VCF from stdin (-), output uncompressed VCF to stdout.
 # 3: statisically-backed flagging on distribution/clustering stats;
 # flagging variants where observations are at least 2x as tightly clustered as the background data,
 # and the difference is statistically significant (P <= 0.05).